 A number of larger law firms along with LINZ accredited Crown property service providers may also have the knowledge required to produce a certificate.

-This template has been updated to include land sensitivities inserted by the Overseas Investment Amendment Act 2018, which took effect from 22 October 2018.
+This template has been updated to include changes brought in by the Overseas Investment (Urgent Measures) Amendment Act 2020, which took effect on June 16 2020.

 The Minister of Finance and the Minister for Land Information have delegated to the regulator (the OIO) many of the powers to grant consent under the Act.
 In these delegated cases, the regulator fees apply.

 The relevant Ministers generally grant consent where:

-- the relevant land is or includes special land, land on other islands, the foreshore, seabed or the bed of a lake, or adjoins the foreshore or bed of a lake
+- the relevant land is or includes special land, land on other islands, the marine and coastal area or the bed of a lake, or adjoins the marine and coastal area or bed of a lake

 - the substantial and identifiable benefits criterion (section 16A(1)(b)) applies.